igrishaev/virtuoso/README.md

 "Elapsed time: 1452.514165 msecs"
 ~~~

-45, 3.3, and 1.4 seconds in favour of the virtual threads approach.
+45, 3.3, and 1.4 seconds favour the virtual threads approach.

 ## Links and Resources